lj-school/2025-11-18-editor-rewrite/README.md

 ## Possible Solutions

-### Using Modern Editor Frameworks

-- Evaluate newer editor frameworks that emerged since the initial development and replace the current editor core with one of them.
-- Reduce long-term maintenance burden and benefit from community-driven improvements.
+- **Using Modern Editor Frameworks:** Evaluate newer editor frameworks that emerged since the initial development and replace the current editor core with one of them.
+So we reduce long-term maintenance burden and benefit from community-driven improvements.

-### Rewriting the Existing Architecture

-- Keep the core idea of a custom, structured JSON-based editor but redesign it with a simplified architecture.
+- **Rewriting the Existing Architecture:** Keep the core idea of a custom, structured JSON-based editor but redesign it with a simplified and easier to maintain architecture.
-- Introduce a unified selection model that operates across components.
-- Replace complex internal abstractions with clearer, more maintainable primitives.
-- Preserve the ability to build highly specialized components for educational content while improving developer experience.

-### Hybrid Option (To Be Explored)

-- Combine external rich-text frameworks with a custom structured document layer.
-- Use external tooling for text editing but maintain bespoke logic for structured educational components.